 Travel north on Lake Shore Drive.
 Veer right and ride along Sheridan Road.
-Find the lighthouse dressed in white and red.
+Find the lighthouse painted white and red.
 Park and take a walk around.

 Tucked behind a small patch of lawn you’ll find a trail leading you through black oaks, honey locusts, weeping birches, violets of Evanston breeds, and red baneberries.

 The smell of dirt and wildflowers mix with the breeze of Lake Michigan.
-Around the corners of the lighthouse stand a room with glass panes and an aging door.
+Around the bend stands a room with glass panes and an aging door.
 Ferns try to hide in the shade; others get lightly sunburned by a blazing, summer sun.

 The door is locked.
-The room is filled only with dust and rays of light.
+The room is filled with dust and rays of light.

 Continue east and walk down the path around the room with square-cut glass.
 A carved, stone shell pokes out towards a dirt trail leading to the beach.